 Ironically it’s a good list of all the pubs in Walthamstow at the time starting at one end of the town and finishing at the other.
-Some of these pubs have been demolished, some converted for residential use but a number of them remain and the histories of some of them feature on my walk (on 1st and 23rd June).
+Some of these pubs have been demolished, some converted for residential use but a number of them remain and the histories of some of them feature on my walk.
 The question is do I recite the poem or not?
 I haven’t yet decided …

 Worthy Sir, ladies and gentlemen,

 My promise is to fulfil:

 Which you may have no knowledge of,

 Sign-boards are hanging out;

 And ‘Splendid Double Stout!’

 Are not a very few;